衞生署日間醫療中心牌照

 Radiotherapy

-• Protect the skin in the treatment area, avoid sunlight and wear loose clothing.
+• Maintain skin care within the treatment area, avoid sun exposure and wear loose clothing.

 • Get enough rest and sleep.